Wales Landlord Guidance

 Self-managing landlords also have to promote their own properties and this may entail paying a fee for advertising properties.

-All self-managing landlords must be registered and have a licence to carry out letting or property management activities.
+All self-managing landlords must be registered and licensed with Rent Smart Wales to carry out letting or property management activities.

 1.3.2 Use of Letting and Managing Agents

-If help is required to manage the property, there are at least three options:
+If help is required to find tenants and/or manage the property, there are at least three options:

 a) Letting only